 What Is the Best Antenna for a Drone Controller?

 Yagi antennas are directional.
 Yagi antennas are usually better for the base station or control station.
 The Yagi antenna has better gain (and therefore range) over an omnidirectional antenna.
 This includes monopole antennas, the classic vertical antenna you’d see on a remote control for RC cars.

 What are the pros and cons of yagi antennas?
 Yagi antennas are designed for a very narrow frequency range.
 That minimizes the possibility of interference; that yields a clearer image if the drone is relaying back pictures or video.
 You don’t need as much power to control a drone at a given distance than if you used an omnidirectional antenna, as well.
 The downsides include how much the performance can change if you alter the locations of the elements and you can’t hop frequencies if there is interference on the one you’re operating on.

 What other antennas can be used in drone controllers?
-Wheel antennas and monopole antennas are most common, but you can find three lobed antennas.
+Wheel antennas and monopole antennas are the most common, but you can find three-lobed antennas.
 The circular polarized antennas like these are ideal if you’re going to be doing acrobatics with the drone or otherwise un-level flight.
-If you’re flying slow and steady such as capturing high resolution pictures and video from a drone, a yagi is fine.
+If you’re flying slow and steady such as capturing high-resolution pictures and video from a drone, a yagi is fine.
 However, helical and patch antennas are only suitable in receiving antennas.

 What Is the Best Antenna for Use in a Drone?